 1. Drink plenty of water.
 The effects of altitude sickness can easily be confused with dehydration, as high elevation draws water vapors from the lungs more quickly than at sea level.
 If you have no other symptoms of sickness aside from a headache, drink at least one liter of fluids, and consider acetaminophen (i.e. Tylenol).
 Consider a sports drink containing electrolytes to replenish the vital nutrients you lost while working up a sweat hiking the ridge line.
 Additionally, avoid caffeine and alcohol, as they dehydrate the muscles and body.
-Staying hydrated helps you perform at your peak levels.
+Staying hydrated helps you perform at your peak levels but you can use medicines to avoid this, and for the ones using supplement using natural ones like the natural testosterone booster for man do not interfere with this medications.

 - Loss of appetite